microsoft/botframework-solutions/docs/_docs/reference/skills/architecture.md

 The `SkillManifest` provides the endpoint for the SkillDialog to communicate with along with action and slot information.
 Slots are optional and a way to pass parameters to a Skill.

-When a skill wants to terminate an ongoing dialog, it sends back an activity with `Handoff` type to signal the completion of the current dialog.
+When a Skill wants to terminate an ongoing dialog, it sends back an Activity with `Handoff` type to signal the completion of the current dialog.

 See the [SkillAuthentication]({{site.baseurl}}/reference/skills/skillauthentication) section for information on how Bot->Skill invocation is secured.